Streaming Services Guide — Sorting Through the OptionsBy Jeremy Evans / June 26, 2017 / Tags: Cut Cable, How-To

 Live TV streaming services act as cable/satellite TV alternatives for live programming.
 Instead of delivering TV via cable cords or satellite dishes, it’s delivered via the internet.
 That’s why you’ll also hear the term “internet TV streaming service” used to describe them.

 If you plan on keeping your cable or satellite TV subscription, then you probably won’t be interested in these, as you can already get most of this content through your current plan.
 (But then again, you might be interested to find out how much money you could save by cutting the cord.)
-At this time, there are four legitimate mainstream live TV streaming services: Sling TV, PlayStation Vue, fuboTV, and YouTube TV.
+At this time, there are five legitimate mainstream live TV streaming services: Sling TV, PlayStation Vue, fuboTV, YouTube TV, and Hulu Live TV.
 Because people ask about DirectTV Now, I’ve also included it below–but it’s not very good.

 If you like the idea of cable, but feel it has gotten way too expensive, then Sling TV might supply a happy medium for you.
 On paper, Sling seems a lot like a conventional cable plan: You pay a subscription fee each month to watch about a couple dozen live TV channels.
 However, there are no contracts with Sling TV, and no set-top box rental fees.
 Sling TV is particularly appealing to sports fans, as it offers both ESPN and ESPN2 — plus a handful of other sports channels.
 For sports lovers who want to cut the cord, Sling’s access to ESPN makes it worth the very affordable $20/month.
 The other popular networks you can watch with Sling TV — like AMC, CNN, TNT, BBC America, NBC, TBS, Food Network, Cartoon Network, and more — make the Sling deal very enticing.